matdoidge/alakazam/README.md

 ### Customizing Your Dashboard

 The dashboard is fully configurable!
-You can customize which entities, calendars, and rooms are displayed.
+You can customize which entities, calendars, and rooms are displayed to match your Home Assistant setup.

 **📖 New to configuring?** See the [**Setup Guide**](SETUP_GUIDE.md) for step-by-step instructions and examples!